All archaeology undergraduates take part in field work and practical teaching sessions as part of their degree.

 Funding for compulsory field work

 Many of our excavations are free but may require travel expenses.
 For example, for overseas excavations you may need to pay for your own flights, while others will require a training fee.
 You can claim back a proportion of your costs from the department.
-In 2017/18 students were able to claim back £20 of expenses per day of work within their field work; this figure may be subject to change in subsequent years.
+In 2018/19 students are entitled to claim back £30 of expenses per day of work within their field work; this figure may be subject to change in subsequent years.

 If students wish to build up a body of professional experience in excavation, laboratory skills, or working in a museum or heritage organisation, we will strongly encourage you to gain additional professional experience through our work experience and volunteering opportunities.
 We have excellent relationships with key local archaeological and heritage organisations including Trent and Peak Archaeology, Nottingham City Museums Service and Nottinghamshire County Council, the National Trust, and Historic England.
 Many of our students have obtained work experience placements with these organisations and have gone on to successful further training and a career in the archaeology and heritage sector.
 Further experience is self funded and indeed in some cases students are paid by the organisation.